Authentication

 const clientSecret = process.env.ATOMIC_API_CLIENT_SECRET

-const oauthURL = process.env.ATOMIC_API_OAUTH_URL
+const oauthURL = 'https://master-atomic-io.auth.us-east-1.amazoncognito.com/oauth2/token'

-// base64 encode your credentials
+// Base64 encode your credentials

 const credentials = Buffer.from(`${clientId}:${clientSecret}`).toString('base64')

-// retrieve access token details as json
+// Retrieve access token details as JSON

 const tokenDetails = await fetch(`${oauthURL}?grant_type=client_credentials&client_id=${clientId}`, {